ykankaya/pvimport/README.md

         --help                      show this message
-        --debug                     display information on the screen (debug mode) --verbose                   display 'info' messages on the screen (verbose mode) -c, --config <file>             attach an external config file to the script -h, --host <host>               sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>        sets the remote id (Xen) or name (Xen/VMware ESXi) of the imported vm
+        --debug                     display information on the screen (debug mode) --verbose                   display 'info' messages on the screen (verbose mode) --time                      displays the total execution time of the script -c, --config <file>             attach an external config file to the script -h, --host <host>               sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>        sets the remote id (Xen) or name (Xen/VMware ESXi) of the imported vm